zemirco/old-zemirco.github.io/source/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 could, of course, make the request from the server, get the data and send it to the client as shown in solution one.
-This, however, adds unnecessary overhead to our server and by calling the API from the client we can save valuable ressources.
+This, however, adds unnecessary overhead to our server and by calling the API from the client we can save valuable resources.

 #### Contra

-The second solutions needs the most additional code and also an extra route from which the data is served as JSON.
+The second solution needs the most additional code and also an extra route from which the data is served as JSON.
 This can get a bit messy because you basically have to serve every route twice.
-One for the view and one for the data.
-Therefore it is still not the perfect solution which leads us to our last method.
+Once for the view and once for the data.
+Therefore it is still not the perfect solution, which leads us to our last method.

 ### 3. Be smart and use ng-init